 HotCity - Gamification as a possibility to generate data for energy-oriented neighbourhood planning

-- investigation of the economic efficiency of potentials (waste heat potentials)
+- An investigation of the economic viability of the collected waste heat potentials.

-- development of an interactive web dashboard for spatially differentiated analyses, which stakeholders can use to support planning of plus-energy quarters based on waste heat potentials.
+- An interactive web dashboard for spatially differentiated analyses that stakeholders (e.g., energy planners) can use as an aid for planning Positive Energy districts based on waste heat potentials.

 AIT Austrian Institute of Technology